neoforged/.github/primers/1.21.2/index.md

     - `getNullableValue` - Returns the value of the property, or null if it does not exist.
 - `net.minecraft.world.level.border.WorldBorder#clampVec3ToBound` - Clamps the vector to within the world border.
 - `net.minecraft.world.level.chunk`
+    - `ChunkSource#onSectionEmptinessChanged` - Updates the section when it has data.
     - `LevelChunkSection#copy` - Makes a shallow copy of the chunk section.
     - `PalettedContainerRO#copy` - Creates a shallow copy of the `PalettedContainer`.
     - `UpgradeData#copy` - Creates a deep copy of `UpgradeData`.
 - `net.minecraft.world.level.chunk.storage.IOWorker#store` - Stores the writes of the chunk to the worker.
 - `net.minecraft.world.level.levelgen.SurfaceRules$Context#getSeaLevel`, `SurfaceSystem#getSeaLevel` - Gets the sea level of the generator settings.
+- `net.minecraft.world.level.lighting.LayerLightSectionStorage#lightOnInColumn` - Returns whether there is light in the zero node section position.
 - `net.minecraft.world.level.pathfinder.PathFinder#setMaxVisitedNodes` - Sets the maximum number of nodes that can be visited.
 - `net.minecraft.world.level.portal.DimensionTransition#withRotation` - Updates the entity's spawn rotation.
 - `net.minecraft.world.phys`